smiffy6969/razor-naff/README.md

-# Razor NAFF Web Component Helper Library
+# razorNAFF Web Component Helper Library

 __Browser Support__ - IE9+, Chrome, FF, Safari, Opera

-Razor NAFF is a helper library that makes it easier to create native web components written in vanilla javascript, it basically provides two major functions allowing you to traverse custom object scopes, enabling you to easily target logic from within the custom element.
-In addition to these two functions, should you wish to make things a little simpler with more sugar, there are optional features that can also provide registration such as data binding and templating using the slightly modified rivets and sightglass (via single bundled js file) as well as event firing.
+razorNAFF is a helper library that makes it easier to create web components, enabling you to easily build web components, create page apps and use the power of html imports, lightdom etc. There are various features included in razorNAFF to make life a little easier like component registration, data binding, lightdom inclusion (without need for shadow dom) and templating using the slightly modified rivets and sightglass (via single bundled js file), as well as event firing.

-For best results, it is probably best to go middle ground, basic components using native javascript, with more complex components (with multiple child elements) using the binding features of rivets and sightglass to make things easier.
-The end result here would be good optimization of resources.
-With the optional features comes overhead, data binding is nice but it has it's prices, so NAFF tries to add templating and binding using the simple and lean rivets and sightglass included bundle.
-It is recommended to keep simple components as vanilla as possible for speed and stability.

 This library also comes with its own suite of web components that use this library to help give you a good place to start building apps and websites right away.